+Table 2: Association of baseline variables with stunting, wasting and underweight in 2016 in Mali.
+Number and proportion with z<-2 is shown together with odds ratios and p-values.
+Likelihood ratio test p-values are presented to indicate a global measure of association.

 Table 4: Association of baseline variables with stunting, wasting and underweight in 2016 in Mali.
 Number and proportion with z<-2 is shown together with odds ratios and p-values.
 Likelihood ratio test p-values are presented to indicate a global measure of association.